jjhosker/stat6306introdatascience/READMESAV.md

 ####     - PDF Report Output: CaseStudy2PDF.pfd found in the main GitHub repository.
 ####     - R version Output:  SessionInfo.txt (for reference of libraries and R-version).
 Found in the Analysis/Data sub-directory.

 ### 3. Execute RMakefile_CaseStudy2.R in R studio to run all the R code.
-RMakefile_CaseStudy2.R loads all the libraries, read the raw data, create the cleaned data and perform the analysis for this client study.
+RMakefile_CaseStudy2.R loads all the libraries, reads the raw data, creates the cleaned data and performs the analysis for this case study.
 The csv files will be created in the Analysis/Data sub-director in the CaseStudy2 project directory that you have cloned on your computer.
 In addition, we save the R session information that provided the version of R and all the library and packages being utilized in the Analysis/Data sub-directory.
 ####     - The RMakefile_CaseStudy2.R executes the makefile Makefile_GatherData.R, which installs the packages and load the libraries.
 A message indicating that the libraries loaded may appear after executing the R code.
 If a failure occurs, please check both the function "packagelibrary.check" in the makefile Makefile_GatherData.R and SessionInfo.txt file in the GitHub directory referenced above.

 ### 4. Execute CaseStudy2PDF.Rmd to generate the PDF file in this repository (installation of MikTex is required as detailed in point 6 in the Repository Description below).